 The use of an IFN-γ ELISpot assay assessing CMV-specific CMI against 2 major immunogenic CMV antigens at the time of 3-month prophylaxis cessation revealed that patients developing late-onset CMV infection displayed significantly lower IFN-γ-producing T cell frequencies, particularly against the IE-1 CMV antigen.
 Subsequently, a ROC curve analysis identified 2 specific and sensitive CMI cutoffs against each CMV antigen (25 and 130 IFN-γ spots for IE-1 and pp65, respectively) that classified transplant patients at HR or LR of late-onset CMV infection.
 To test whether the combination of both CMI responses could improve its predictive value, both CMV-antigen CMI responses were merged and the predictive capacity of the CMI risk score combination showed similar NPV to IE-1 and pp65 (90%), and higher specificity (>80%).
 Indeed, the cumulative incidence of late-onset CMV infection was significantly higher among patients with a negative CMI against either IE-1 or pp65, similarly to those with a HR CMI risk score.

 differences between rATG-treated patients and anti-IL2R group were not observed.
 These results could be explained by the fact that most patients receiving rATG showed a protective CMI at baseline, and this protective state might have been recovered due to homeostatic proliferation after the 3-month course of universal prophylaxis.
+20

-While recent reports using the Quantiferon test12,16 have also showed the value of monitoring CMV-specific CMI at the time of prophylaxis cessation, they have predominantly focused on high serological risk patients (D+/R−) and not discriminating the type of induction therapy used.
+While recent reports using the Quantiferon test 13,18 have also showed the value of monitoring CMV-specific CMI at the time of prophylaxis cessation, they have predominantly focused on high serological risk patients (D+/R−) and not discriminating the type of induction therapy used.
 In our study, no undetermined results were observed when using ELISpot and, these results, in addition to the fact that both CD8+ and CD4+ T cells are assessed using overlapping peptide pools avoiding potential HLA restrictions confer a relevant advantage to the ELISpot test.
 12,16

 The analysis of CMV-specific CMI at previous time-points of prophylaxis cessation as well as at baseline clearly showed the profound abrogation of CMV-specific CMI in patients receiving T-cell depletion therapy.
 However, it is also important to highlight that patients receiving anti-IL2RA induction do also experience a certain CMV-specific CMI inhibition, although far less pronounced.
 Thus, suggesting early phases after transplantation as the better time point for monitoring CMV-specific CMI for a more accurate prediction of infection risk in patients receiving anti-IL2RA induction therapy.
 Conversely, the profound rATG-driven CMI abrogation after transplantation in the great majority of patients, strongly suggests the need of providing an initial course of antiviral prophylaxis therapy until the subsequent recovery of CMV CMI, more likely after month 3 after transplantation.

 This study has some limitations.
 First, the observational nature of the study, without therapeutic intervention, may somehow weaken our data.
 However, the large and well-defined groups of patients evaluated as well as the consistency of the results obtained significantly counterbalance this constraint.
 Moreover, the absence of CMI evaluation at month 2 after transplantation could have contributed to a better understanding of the progressive recovery of CMV-specific CMI.
 Finally, the low number of CMV infections and CMV disease events might be a limitation, however, these data is in line with low incidence of late-onset CMV infection and disease events broadly reported among D+/R+.